Telehealth Grants Help Area Practices Increase Access to High-Risk Patients During Pandemic

-The clinic substantially increased their monthly average of appointments and reduce the need for emergency room visits after implementing the project in the fall of 2020.
+The clinic substantially increased its monthly average of appointments and reduce the need for emergency room visits after implementing the project in the fall of 2020.
 They are now considering plans to build a HIPPA-compliant shelter for curbside patients.

 School-Based Curbside Immunization Clinics

 Orange County Health Department